obi-ontology/obi-ontology.org/README.md

 This site is build using Jekyl templated [GitHub Pages](https://pages.github.com).
 Help with the content (and styling!) is appreciated.

 Assuming you have cloned this repository and that ruby and jekyll are loaded up on your computer (see: https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll), you can edit and preview these pages locally by opening a terminal at the folder, and issuing command line: "jekyll serve" which by default serves them up to http://127.0.0.1:4000/docs/

-A preview of this new site is avaiable: <https://obi-ontology.github.io/obi-ontology.org>.

 ## License